Toad Patrol Volunteer

 Commitment:

-- We are currently only accepting new volunteers who live in Papworth.
+We are currently only accepting new volunteers who live in Papworth Everard.
 There are other toad patrols that may be closer (check the Froglife website Toads on Roads (froglife.org)

-Patrols are carried out in evening times from the end of February to the beginning of April when weather conditions are favourable.
+Patrols are carried out in the evening from the end of February to the end of April when weather conditions are favourable.
 Animals tend to move when it is wet, dark, and above 5ºC

 On a toad patrol, volunteers walk up and down a stretch of road in pairs, for up to 2 hours.
 We wear head-torches, and shine them into the road and on the verge to look for frogs, toads and newts.
 Any that we find, we pick up using gloves, and put in a bucket.
 Once we have a few, we release them at a safe spot, as close to their breeding location as possible.